u6684258/instance-generator/README.md

 `universe`: The keys are types mentioned in the PDDL domain file (use PDDL's generic type "object" if the domain does not use types or if one wishes to not require a specific type).
-Their values are positive integers that specify how many objects of the corresponding types the generated instances will have
+Their values are positive integers that specify how many objects of the corresponding types the generated instances will have.

 `cardinality_constraints`: The keys are names of basic predicates mentioned in the PDDL domain file.
 The values are lists where each list contains two